Table of Contents

 }

 Build and run your application.
-You should see the WinUI.TableView populated with the rows and cells from your Items collection.
-Here is the result by running the app on Desktop platform.
+You should see WinUI.TableView populated with the rows and cells from your Items collection.
+Here is the result running on the Desktop platform.

 image